essarrdee/Schaak/README.md

 End time: 21:00, Monday 29/07/2013

 Controls:
+Arrow keys to scroll.
+Mouse to window edge to scroll.
+Scroll to zoom.
 Space to pause.
 Tab to switch control between black and white.
 Current control has green cover squares, enemy has magenta.